Infectious period

 In epidemiology, particularly in the discussion of infectious disease dynamics (mathematical modeling of disease spread), the infectious period is the time interval during which a host (individual or patient) is infectious, i.e. capable of directly or indirectly transmitting pathogenic infectious agents or pathogens to another susceptible host.
 The infectious period can start before, during or after the onset of symptoms, and it may stop before or after the symptoms stop showing.
 It is also known in the literature by a variety of synonymous terms such as the infective period, the period of infectiousness, communicability period, the period of communicability, contagious period, the period of contagiousness, transmission period or transmissibility period.
 The degree of infectiousness is not constant but varies through the infectious period.

-When pathogens encounter a susceptible individual and enter his or her body, it is called the exposure moment, and the individual turns into a host for those pathogens.
+When pathogens encounter a susceptible individual and enter their body, it is called the exposure moment, and the individual turns into a host for those pathogens.
 After entering a host's body (which marks the beginning of the infection process), pathogens usually require time to multiply or replicate at their favorite site in the body (for example, the Hepatitis virus multiplies in the liver).
 After a certain time period, the pathogens become numerous enough so that the host is now able to transmit them into the environment.
 This marks the end of the latent period (pre-infectious period) and simultaneously the beginning of the infectious period.
 As the disease becomes more severe, infectiousness increases.
 Meanwhile the host's body mounts immune responses to contain or eradicate the pathogens, and after a certain period of time, it may achieve that goal.
 The quantity of pathogens in the host's body become sufficiently low so that the host is no longer capable of transmitting the disease.
 This usually marks the end of the infectious period, even though for some diseases such as Ebola, the virus continues to be present in the body fluids of the survivor.
 By contrast, if the host's body cannot recover from a potentially deadly infection, the host will die.
 Even after death, the infectious period might not be over.
 For example, the dead body of an individual who died of Ebola remains very infectious for up to a week.